 The compressor creates a high side and low side pressure difference in the sealed system by compressing the refrigerant gas, thus raising the pressure and temperature.
-The compressor pushes this high-pressure/high-heat gas to the condenser.
+The compressor pushes this high-pressure/high-heat gas through the drain pan heater loop then it is routed through the door gasket heater loop to prevent sweating.